Total Force delivers excellence at BMT

 |1

-This work, Total Force delivers excellence at BMT [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Total Force delivers excellence at BMT, by joseph gangemi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT